Michel Nykjær: Early years

-Between 1989 and 1993 he spent his early racing years in karting.
+Between 1989 and 1993, Nykjær spent his early racing years in karting.
 After a break, he returned to motorsport in 1998, with saloon cars in the Danish Group N Championship.
 He stepped up to the Danish Touring Car Championship in 2003, and was crowned champion in 2007 for SEAT Racing Team, in a SEAT Leon.
-Also in 2007 he won the European Touring Car Cup for the GR Asia Team.
+Also in 2007, he won the European Touring Car Cup for the GR Asia Team.

-In 2008 he moved to the Poulsen Motorsport Team in a BMW for another season in the DTC.
+In 2008, Nykjær moved to the Poulsen Motorsport Team in a BMW for another season in the DTC.
 He defended his ETC Cup title in 2008 for Chevrolet Motorsport Denmark in a Chevrolet Lacetti.

 World Touring Car Championship

 Perfection Racing (2009)

-For 2009 he was supposed to compete in the World Touring Car Championship for the Poulsen Motorsport Team in a BMW 320si but Poulsen chose to run his car for Engstler Motorsport and Nykjær was forced to remain in the DTC where he retained his title.
+For 2009, Nykjær was supposed to compete in the World Touring Car Championship for the Poulsen Motorsport Team in a BMW 320si but Poulsen chose to run his car for Engstler Motorsport and Nykjær was forced to remain in the DTC where he retained his title.
 However, he raced the WTCC round at Oschersleben for Perfection Racing.
 He attended the 2009 European Touring Car Cup, but lost his crown to James Thompson.